 The reality is, before the web, there were customers who were dissatisfied and happy to share that dissatisfaction with whoever would listen.
 Oh, but they didn’t reach as broad an audience you say.
 While this may be true, so is the flip-side of that coin.
 The web has also provided a venue for raving fans, and the moderately happy, to share their opinions as well, and likewise, their reach has been broadened as much as the dissenter’s.
 The main difference is that you may not have had visibility into either of these sets of opinions yourself.
 I’m pretty sure many a business has failed that lived solely off the feedback of friends and family.

-Today, online reviews can provide a valuable, timely, and relatively unbiased feedback loop that can help drive continued improvement and marketing for your business.
+Today, online reviews can provide a valuable, timely, and relatively unbiased feedback loop that can help drive continuous improvement and marketing for your business.
 Or they can be a royal pain in the rear.
-Ultimately though, the choice is yours.
 One thing I’m pretty sure of is that online reviews aren’t going away.
 So let me share some thoughts on how you can shift these from royal pain to powerful tool.

-First off, let me say that I think negative reviews can be just as important to your business as failure is to driving success.
-Realistically, it is probably the fear of negative reviews that scares most business owners.
-This is understandable.
-Before we get to those though, here’s some tips on getting the most value out of the good reviews, which you may often glance over to quickly.
+First off, negative reviews can be just as important to your business as failure is to ultimately driving success.
+It’s what follows the review or failure that makes all the difference.
+Before we get to those though, here are some tips on getting the most value out of the good reviews, which you may often glance over too quickly.

 Good reviews are great and of course, the goal.
 The more good reviews the better.
 Good reviews, theoretically, capture what we are doing right.
 Because of this, you might also just be skimming past these.
 What I encourage you to do here though is to make note of the things that continue to be called out in your reviews.

 What does this tell us and how do we use it?